NUECE420/NUECE420.github.io/readme.md

 # Credits

 Course lectures and materials are adapted from the course EE 5374/7374 – Digital Image Processing, offered by Southern Methodist University.
+Thanks and Aknowledgements to Prof. Prasanna Rangarajan for sharing materials from this course.

 |[**Top**](#top)|  [**Calendar**](#calendar)| [**Links**](#links)| [**Slides**](#slides)|  [**Readings**](#readings)|